legaultmarc/gepyto/README.markdown

 - Checking of reference alleles for Variants using a provided genome reference.
 - Annotation module.
-- Get all genes from region in Ensembl DB.
+- Get all genes from region in Ensembl DB (utils).